 - As stated above, the exam is traditionally set from 1:00-5:00 on a Saturday; the maximum time allowed for exam completion is four hours. - Bring an official photo ID, such as a driver's license or military ID, paper copies of the texts, and a blank flash or jump drive to the exam.
 Save and/or print exam answers often. - Students may create an outline or draft at the beginning of the exam if they choose to do so.
 Only the final version of each question needs to be submitted, and nothing other than brief marginal notes in hard copy texts (no pre-created outlines or drafts) may be brought to the exam. - No specific requirements are in place for font style-any font that is grammatically correct (not all caps, not all italics, etc.) can be used.
 10-12 size font is strongly recommended.
 Use standard English, typing, and documenting techniques to answer the questions as fully as possible in the time allotted.
 Basic MLA style is nice but not required. - No required written length is set for the MAE comprehensive exam.
-Most students, however, write an approximately two-page, double-spaced response to each essay question, for a total of approximately six or seven double-spaced pages. - Students will respond to three questions-one question per text.
+However, students should consider writing no less than two-page, double-spaced responses for each essay question-and greater length is encouraged-for a minimum total of at least six or seven double-spaced pages. - Students will respond to three questions-one question per text.
 Students' responses should be appropriate for a literary analysis and should include primary references to the text through direct quotation and paraphrase. - No secondary sources, commentaries, or web sources may be accessed during the exam.
-Students may not access the Internet, personal laptops, or cellular devices during the course of the exam. - Students may leave the testing area to take short breaks, use the rest room, etc. Food and drink are also fine if allowed in that computer/testing area. - Once students have completed all three essay questions of the exam (or have reached the end of the four-hour testing period), they must submit the exam and provide the proctor with an electronic version of the final answer to each question, as a precaution.
-NO EXTRA TIME IS ALLOWED.
+Students may not access the Internet, personal laptops, or cellular devices during the course of the exam. - Students may leave the testing area to take short breaks, use the restroom, etc. Food and drink are also fine if allowed in that computer/testing area. - Once students have completed all three essay questions of the exam (or have reached the end of the four-hour testing period), they must provide the proctor with an electronic version of the final answer to each question.
+NO EXTRA TIME IS ALLOWED. - Proctors are made aware of the fact that they are responsible for sending the electronic version to Dr. Brandenburg via email: LBrandenburg@wbu.edu.